 Map the challenge

-Creating a map is a great way to understand the steps the customer has to go through to achieve a desired outcome (see a good example in Fig. 2 above).
+Creating a map is a great way to understand the steps the customer has to go through to achieve a desired outcome.
 Each map is customer-centric, with a list of key actors on the left.
 Each map is a story, with a beginning, a middle and an end.
 These are the common elements of a Challenge Map:

 - List the actors (on the left) – The “actors” are all the important characters in your story.
 Most often, they’re different kinds of customers.